 Other topping ideas include: tomato slices, spinach, scrambled eggs, onion slice, chives, radishes, bean sprouts, fresh herbs like dill and basil, other seasonings like za’atar and so much more the list could go on forever!

-Here’s some tips: place saran wrap on the container of pesto avocado and press the saran wrap until it touches the pesto avocado spread.
+Here’s some tips: place saran wrap on the container of pesto avocado and press the saran wrap until it touches the toast spread.
 This will decrease oxygen exposure compared to just placing the spread in a glass container.

 Health and Nutrition Break Down

-Pesto avocado toast is a great, nutritious breakfast option!
+This toast recipe is a great, nutritious breakfast option!
 You have healthy fats from the avocado, fresh veggies if you add them as toppings, protein from the egg and fiber from the toast.
 You’ll even get some vitamin C if you squeeze some fresh lemon juice!

 I usually pair my pesto avocado toast with fresh fruit for breakfast, and it never fails to satisfy my taste buds and hunger!
 Hope you enjoy 🙂